dragron-007/dragron-007/README.md

 ### ⚡ Hackathons
 - Finalist at a Hackathon conducted by HST IIT Mandi.
-- My team ranked in the top 400 out of 1500 teams at HackWithIndia.
+- Top 400 out of 1500 teams at HackWithIndia.
 - Qualified for the 2nd round at a Hackathon organized by the Haryana Police Narcotics Control Bureau.
 - Advanced to the 2nd round at a Hackathon organized by IGDTUW.